U.S. rally to stall Internationals' advance at Presidents Cup

 Woods added: “We clawed our way back and JT steps up there and pours this thing in at the last hole and it gives me absolute chills, man.
 Absolute chills.”

-Earlier, Patrick Cantlay, teamed up with Xander Schauffele, also rolled in a long birdie putt to claim victory on the 18th for a 1-up win over Adam Hadwin and Joaquin Niemann.
+Earlier, Patrick Cantlay, teamed up with Xander Schauffele, rolled in a 14-foot birdie putt on the 18th to claim a 1-up win over Adam Hadwin and Joaquin Niemann.

+Rickie Fowler capped the stirring U.S. fightback with a clutch putt for par on 18 to clinch a half-point against Cameron Smith and Im Sung-jae.

-Until then the Internationals had appeared set to extend their lead and give themselves a huge chance of ending a run of seven successive losses in the event.
+Until that final hour, the Internationals appeared set to extend their lead and give themselves a huge chance of ending a run of seven successive losses in the event.

-Els said the Internationals should have been wary of letting the U.S. team back into their matches so late in the day but thought his players would have learned from it.
+Still, Els’ team are in rare air, having not led the competition after day two since 2005.

 “This was probably good for them, showing what can happen the last couple holes,” said the captain.